Liquid-JS/nxt-components/projects/color-picker/README.md

 [cpToggle]                   // Sets the default open / close state of the color picker (false).
 [cpDisabled]                 // Disables opening of the color picker dialog via toggle / events.

-[cpColorMode]                // Dialog color mode: 'color', 'grayscale', 'presets' ('color').
+[cpMode]                     // Dialog color mode: 'color', 'grayscale', 'presets' ('color').

 [cpOutputFormat]             // Output color format: OutputFormat (OutputFormat.auto).
 [cpAlphaChannel]             // Alpha mode: AlphaChannel (AlphaChannel.enabled).
 [cpFallbackColor]            // Used when the color is not well-formed or is undefined ('#000').

-[cpPosition]                 // Dialog position: 'right', 'left', 'top', 'bottom' ('right').
+[cpPosition]                 // Dialog position: DialogPosition (DialogPosition.right).
 [cpPositionOffset]           // Dialog offset percentage relative to the directive element (0%).
 [cpPositionRelativeToArrow]  // Dialog position is calculated relative to dialog arrow (false).